 A $250 award offered each year to the student who achieves the second highest grade point average in the Asper MBA program.

 Associates Achievement Awards for Faculty of the Asper School of Business

 Established in October 1991, there will be up to 5 awards of $5,000 available each year.
 It is the discretion of the recipient how the amount is allocated.
 Up to half of the award amount may be taken as a cash award while the remainder can be used for research, travel and education or other activities that support the recipient’s professional activities.
 Funds used for research, travel and education or other activities must be spent within the one-year period.

 Number of Awards

 There will be up to 5 awards disbursed each year.
-These awards will be distributed among the four categories of innovation, research, service, and teaching.
+These awards will be distributed among the three categories of research, teaching, and engagement.
 No more than two awards should be presented in any one category.
 Should there not be a suitable recipient in a particular category, the award will not be awarded.
 Awards need not be awarded each year.

 Nature and Purpose of Awards